tanaypunjabi/xFPL/README.md

 <!-- # DL_xFPL_tp275_zh94 -->
 # xFPL: Automated Fantasy Premier League (FPL) Strategic Advisor

+## DEMO SCRIPT (for first demo)
+- Tanay will demonstrate how we processed our data, and explain the recommendation logic
+- Anthony will demonstrate how the data is imported, and how our interactive user interface works
+- The demo will involve going through ```notebooks/01-data-preprocessing.ipynb``` and ```notebooks/demo1.ipynb```, as well as ```main.py```
+- The TA should be able to run ```main.py```, and upon entering a valid FPL team ID (anything from 1 to 999999 are generally valid, each representing a different team), see different recommendations for each team.
+(The script will exit with a custom error message for invalid team IDs)

 ## Project Overview

 xFPL is a data-driven strategic advisor for Fantasy Premier League (FPL), designed to help FPL managers make better decisions about team selection, transfers, and captaincy picks.
 Utilizing machine learning techniques such as **supervised learning** and **data mining**, xFPL predicts player performance and offers weekly recommendations.